oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    the Disconnect Reason Code explicitly set.
 For MQTT 3.1.1, the client MUST send `MQTT.DISCONNECT` without a reason code or properties (the 3.1.1 DISCONNECT packet has no variable header [MQTT311] §3.14.1).
-2. The client MUST then wait for the stream's graceful shutdown to complete.
+2. After sending `MQTT.DISCONNECT`, the client half-closes its send direction on the stream.
+The peer SHOULD respond with its own `MQTT.DISCONNECT` and half-close its send direction in turn.
+The stream is fully closed when both directions are half-closed.
-3. Any MQTT packets received from the broker before the stream is closed SHOULD be properly handled.
+3. Any MQTT packets received from the broker before the stream is fully closed SHOULD be properly handled.
+4. The client MUST discard all MQTT packets received from the broker after sending `MQTT.DISCONNECT`.
-4. After the stream is closed, the client MAY initiate an immediate QUIC connection shutdown, informing the peer, or terminate the connection locally without notifying the peer.
+5. After the stream is fully closed, the client MAY initiate an immediate QUIC connection shutdown, informing the peer, or terminate the connection locally without notifying the peer.
-5. The client MUST discard all MQTT packets received from the broker after sending `MQTT.DISCONNECT`.
 6. If the client receives a QUIC `CONNECTION_CLOSE` frame before the stream shutdown completes, the graceful shutdown procedure has failed.
-7. The client MAY time out while waiting for stream shutdown to complete.
-In that case, the client MAY initiate an immediate connection shutdown with error code `ERROR_DISCONNECT_TIMEOUT`, indicating that graceful shutdown has failed.
+7. The client MUST enforce a graceful shutdown timeout (RECOMMENDED: 10 seconds).
+   If the peer does not respond with a normal stream close (both directions half-closed) within this timeout, the client MUST abort the stream using `RESET_STREAM` and close the connection.
+This prevents lingering half-closed stream resources when the peer fails to complete the graceful shutdown.

 **Server-initiated graceful shutdown:**

-For MQTT 5.0, the server MAY send `MQTT.DISCONNECT` with a Reason Code to gracefully terminate the session before closing the QUIC connection.
+For MQTT 5.0, the server MAY send `MQTT.DISCONNECT` with a Reason Code to gracefully terminate the session.
+The server then half-closes its send direction on the stream.
+The QUIC stream is fully closed when both directions are half-closed.
 For MQTT 3.1.1, the broker MUST NOT send `MQTT.DISCONNECT` — the 3.1.1 specification defines DISCONNECT as a client-to-server-only packet [MQTT311] §3.14.
-In this case the broker MUST close the QUIC connection immediately (With application error code in `QUIC.CONNECTION_CLOSE` frame, [RFC9000] §20.2).
+In this case the broker half-closes its send direction on the stream without sending any MQTT packet.

 For MQTT 5.0,
 1. the server MUST send `MQTT.DISCONNECT` over the stream, with the Disconnect Reason Code explicitly set.
-2. The server MUST then wait for the stream's graceful shutdown to complete.
+2. The server MUST then half-close its send direction on the stream.
 3. The server MUST NOT send any further MQTT packets after initiating shutdown.
-4. After the stream is closed, the server MAY initiate an immediate QUIC connection termination or terminate the connection locally without notifying the peer.
+4. After the stream is fully closed, the server MAY initiate an immediate QUIC connection termination or terminate the connection locally without notifying the peer.

+For MQTT 3.1.1, the broker MUST half-close its send direction on the stream without sending any MQTT packet.
+This normal stream close (no `RESET_STREAM`, no error code) serves as the in-band signal for graceful shutdown — the client distinguishes it from a network failure by the absence of any error indicator.

 ### 6.3.2 Abnormal Shutdown